Sports Science vs Brain Science of Basketball

 We choose our own discipline(s) to attain excellence in basketball and in life.
 And some of us are blessed with “genetic predispositions” that aid in our success.
 But most have to put in the work to learn these.
 I regularly see genetic predispositions in my work with drum circles.
 No doubt this can be seen in other practices too.
 Below, I am interviewed on how drumming can be used to improve your life.

-How I Became Involved in the Brain Science of Basketball
+2017 TV Interview: How I Became Involved in Drumming and the Brain Science of Basketball

-My personal journey following a 1992 brain injury led me to numerous areas of the neurosciences.
-Some of my guidance wasn’t just by accident.
-It came to me “intuitively.”
+It was my personal journey following a 1992 brain injury led me to a series of projects in the neurosciences, beginning with medical devices/mHealth and music, and leading me to drumming and the brain.
+Some of my projects and guidance weren’t by accident either.
+They came to me “intuitively,” just like your basketball shot when you’re listening to your higher power!
 I also have a not so common brain skill where I often instinctively know what to do in a given situation, which doctors at UCLA Medical Center found in 1993 following several days of neuropsych testing.
 In just 6 months, I had created my own “compensatory strategies” to overcome many of my challenges post injury and surgery.
 They told me they normally put patients thru rehab to learn these things.
 I found out I was different!

 In the years that I followed, I became involved in research with cognition and memory, that I used in the 1997 design of my DiaCeph Test app for hydrocephalus, and then in balance, movement, and sensory challenges.
 By 2005, I discovered that I had acquired new intuitive or shaman-like skills, and had unknowingly added “rhythmic cues” to my everyday movement, walking, and tasking.